 We’re just going to say it — men can be stubborn when it comes to their health and going to the doctor.
 Many men put off seeing their doctor for painful or uncomfortable symptoms and try to just “power through.”
-But what happens when a problem begins affecting day-to-day life, your productivity, or relationships with others?
+But what happens when a problem begins affecting day-to-day life, your productivity, or your relationships with others?

 It’s especially understandable to want to avoid the doctor when it comes to talking about personal issues, including those that involve the penis.
 Sexual and penile dysfunction can be embarrassing to talk about, even with a doctor.
-One issue in this category that many men suffer with is Peyronie’s disease.
+One issue in this category that many men suffer from is Peyronie’s disease.

-Whether you have been recently diagnosed with this condition or you are searching for potential causes of painful erections and other dysfunctions, learning more about this condition can help.
+Whether you have been recently diagnosed with this condition or are searching for potential causes of painful erections and other dysfunctions, learning more about this condition can help.
 We’re sharing the following information to help you take charge of your health and find the relief you’ve been searching for.

 What is Peyronie’s disease?

 Peyronie’s disease is a condition that causes scar tissue to form in the penis, making it curve.
 As many as 11 percent of men in the United States have probable cases of Peyronie’s disease.
 Researchers estimate this number could be higher because so many men are reluctant to report symptoms of this condition.